ChronoAiren/my-scraper-app/README.md

 ```
 npm run scrape
 ```
-This will fetch headlines from up to 3 pages, display them in the console, and save to `headlines.csv`.
+This will fetch headlines from the default site (BBC) for 3 pages.

-## Chosen News Site
+## Custom Scraping

-- **BBC News** (`https://www.bbc.com/news`): Selected for its structured HTML.
-The scraper targets elements with classes like `gs-c-promo` for story containers, `gs-c-promo-heading` for headlines, and `gs-o-bullet__text` for dates.
-Handles pagination for multiple pages.
+- **Default Site**: BBC News (`https://www.bbc.com/news`).

-## Pagination Handling
+- **User Input**: Enter any news site URL in the app.
+Note: The scraper is optimized for BBC's HTML structure; other sites may require code adjustments for accurate extraction.

-The scraper supports fetching multiple pages (default: 3 pages) to gather more headlines efficiently.
+- **Pagination**: Specify the number of pages to scrape (default: 1).

 ## Output Format